Read and write from S3 buckets directly¶

 to our requirements.txt

-file that we add to our deployment_package
+file in our deployment_package

 Enabling interactions with your S3 bucket¶